pangqiao/study/Linux/Debug/6. perf/perf ftrace 内核ftrace功能.md

 -a, --all-cpus
     Force system-wide collection.
-Scripts run without a <command> normally use -a by default, while scripts run with a <command> normally don’t - this option allows the latter to be run in system-wide mode.
+Scripts run without a <command> normally use -a by default, while scripts run with a <command> normally don't - this option allows the latter to be run in system-wide mode.

 -C, --cpu=